JetBrains/Qodana/topics/jenkins.md

 ## Inspect specific branches

+<link-summary>Using the `when` block, you can tell %instance% which branches of your project to inspect.</link-summary>

 Using the `when` block, you can tell %instance% which branches of your project to inspect.
 For example, this configuration lets you inspect only the `feature` branch.